Sunday, November 3, 2024

 Chefchaquen

 Today we are in the blue city of Chefchaquen.
 This is a must to see!
 Gorgeous day in the 70's with blue skies to match the city.
 We enjoyed viewing a 600-yr old olive tree and enjoyed our hotel Casa Hamon and our amazing suite with an antique bed fit for kings!
-The sunset was breathtaking from our balcony that we shared with friends, Maureen and Linda.
 We were given an extensive walking tour of the city with fascinating details of life in this Moroccan hideaway.

 Volubilis, the Archaeological Site of the Romans